 How Often Does It Happen That Someone Dies With Money in Their Casino Account?

 There is no data on how often it happens, but we believe that it happens more often than people think.
 After all, there are millions of casino players, and not everyone takes the time to set up a plan for their winnings in the event of their death.
 Also, lots of people keep it hidden that they play casino games online, so their families would not even know to look for money in an online account.

 If you're concerned about what would happen to your money if you died, the best thing to do is to set up a plan in advance.
 That way, you can rest assured that your family will be taken care of financially if something happens to you.

 What About Money Held in Dormant Accounts?

 Dormant accounts are a different story.
-If you have money in an account that you haven't used in a while, it is considered to be dormant.
-This is different from an inactive account, which is one that you have used recently but not currently using.
+If you have money in an account that you haven't used in a while, it is considered dormant.
+This is different from an inactive account, which is one that you have used recently but are not currently using.

 What happens to the money in dormant accounts varies from one casino and gambling commission to another.
 In general, three things can happen with money:

 - Money goes to the online casino: every month, a small amount of money is taken from your account to cover the costs of keeping your account open.
 This continues until the account is either emptied or you start using it again.